 With eight editions launching in October 2012, and two more coming on board in January 2013, ehospice is growing to become more representative of the world of hospice, palliative and end of life care.

-Dr Jorge Eisenchlas, Medical Director of the Continuum Home Care Programme in Argentina, expressed his support for ehospice, and his enthusiasm to join the project: “From Argentina, and on behalf of my country as well as Latin America as a whole, we say thanks for starting this project which shed light into the global palliative care arena.
+Dr Jorge Eisenchlas from Argentina expressed his support for ehospice, and his enthusiasm to join the project: “From Argentina, and on behalf of my country as well as Latin America as a whole, we say thanks for starting this project which shed light into the global palliative care arena.
 There is no doubt that ehospice is going to improve every aspect concerning hospice care.
 We expect to have our local edition too, hopefully in the very near future, to the benefit of more people in this part of the world.”

 As you begin to use ehospice, you will get to know how you can contribute and what you can take from this collaborative enterprise.
 You can submit your news and as people start to engage, you will be able to access current news, advice and best practice examples from others all over the world.
 For example, find out how to construct an inpatient building using the earth of the ground on your hospice site, through an article about Tapologo hospice in Rustenburg, South Africa (upcoming).
 Get to know leaders in the field through personal profile articles, like the profile of the new APCA CEO Emmanuel Luyirika, on ehospice Africa.
 Access resources such as toolkits and charters, including the European charter for the rights and responsibilities of volunteers (this issue), and the Southern African HIV Clinicians Society guidelines for anti-retroviral therapy in adults (Africa edition).

 ehospice is an emerging and dynamic site of sharing and learning.
 It will grow through the contributions of the readers, and take shape in response to your needs.
-If there is something that you would like to see on ehospice, please let us know either by using the online form or contacting a member of the ehospice team.
+And in the UK edition, we want to cover all the news, views, innovation and good practice from throughout the country, so please do contribute.
+If there is something that you would like to see on ehospice, please let us know either by using the online form under ‘Submit an article’ or contacting UK editor Bree Rayfield.